Characterizing finite groups whose order supergraphs satisfy a connectivity condition: Cyclic separability

 \begin{corollary} Let $G$ be an EPO group.
-Then $\mathcal{S}(G)$ is cyclically separable if and only if $pq \mid |G|$ for some primes $p > q \geq 5$ or at least two of the following three conditions hold: \begin{enumerate}[\rm(i)] \item $p \mid |G|$ for some prime $p \geq 5$, \item $G$ has a Sylow $3$-subgroup which is not cyclic or not normal, \item $G$ has a Sylow $2$-subgroup which is not cyclic or not normal. \end{enumerate} \end{corollary} \begin{proof} Since $G$ is an EPO group, so all the elements of $G$ are of prime orders.
-Now the proof of this corollary easily follows from the proof of the Theorem \ref{thm.eppo}. \end{proof}
+Then $\mathcal{S}(G)$ is cyclically separable if and only if $pq $ divides $ |G|$ for some primes $p > q \geq 5$ or at least two of the following three conditions hold: \begin{enumerate}[\rm(i)] \item $p $ divides $ |G|$ for some prime $p \geq 5$, \item $G$ has a Sylow $3$-subgroup which is not cyclic or not normal, \item $G$ has a Sylow $2$-subgroup which is not cyclic or not normal. \end{enumerate} \end{corollary}